lamby/whydoesaptnotusehttps.com/index.md

 valid signatures.
 This ensures that the packages you are installing were authorised by your distribution and have not been modified or replaced since.

-HTTPS can not detect if malicious tampering has occurred on the disks of the server you are downloading from.
-There is little point "securely" transfering a compromised package.

 ## But what about privacy?